 On November 16, 2005, the United States Patent and Trademark Office (the "USPTO") received a petition to re-examine the '672 patent.
 In January 2006, the USPTO granted the petition and subsequently issued its first office action on May 25, 2006.
 This first action, which is not the final conclusion of the re-examination, confirmed 27 of the 46 claims in the '672 patent.
 Forgent responded to this first office action.
 The re-examination process is an extended process and Forgent is working directly with the USPTO to vigorously defend all of the claims, including those that were not initially upheld in the first office action.
-The USPTO has not issued any additional office actions.
+The USPTO has not issued any additional office actions related to the '672 patent.
 On June 20, 2006, the USPTO received a petition to re-examine the '746 patent and granted the petition on October 2, 2006.
-Presently, the final results of the USPTO re-examination of the '672 patent and the '746 patent are uncertain.
-If the USPTO examiner ultimately rejects some of the patents' claims, Forgent could pursue the appeal process within the USPTO and within the federal court system, if necessary.
-Additionally, the '746 Litigation pending a re-examination of the '746 patent by the USPTO.
+On October 30, 2006, the USPTO issued its first office action related to this re-examination.
+This first action, which is not the final conclusion of the re-examination, denied the five claims in the '746 patent.
+Forgent has 60 days to respond to the USPTO and anticipates working directly with the USPTO to vigorously defend all of the claims of the '746 patent.
+If the Company is unsuccessful in defending its patents' claims with the USPTO examiner, Forgent could pursue the appeal process within the USPTO and within the federal court system, if necessary.
+Additionally, the '746 Litigation could be stayed, pending the results of the USPTO.
 The Court has not yet ruled on this motion.
 Any negative results from the re-examination would reduce the Company's ability to negotiate settlements with defendants and licenses with potential licensees, which could materially and adversely affect Forgent's licensing revenues.
 The ultimate rejection of significant claims could have material and adverse consequences for Forgent.